The Right/Wrong Rut

-What does it REALLY mean when we say something is “right” or “wrong”?
-It’s usually a quick and lazy way to asses some particular idea or solution for the scenario in front of us.
+What does it really mean when we say something is “right” or “wrong?”
+It’s usually a quick and lazy way to assess some particular idea or solution for the scenario in front of us.
 Using “right/wrong” can also create confusion when situations change.
 So, how do you steer clear of the “right/wrong” rut?

-If we were to take even 15 seconds to describe what is “right” or “wrong” about some idea, we’d do so much for the conversation.
-We’d be contributing more than a judgement, instead sharing HOW we are looking at the scenario, and providing more clarity on what parts are important, how we see specific pieces working, or where a path is more likely to go.
+If we were to take even 15 seconds to describe what is “right” or “wrong” about some idea, we’d add so much for the conversation.
+We’d be contributing more than a judgement, instead sharing how we are looking at the scenario and providing more clarity on what parts are important, how we see specific pieces working, or where a path is likely to go.

 That’s way more useful, since what’s “wrong” today may be “right” tomorrow, and providing that context equips others with how we are thinking about this situation.
 Without that, we’re just assigning labels, doing all the thinking, and not helping others grow their ability to dissect a situation and get clear on what’s important, which parts have specific requirements, where we have wiggle room, etc.